wpidlib/WPID-Library-Docs/tutorials/Async/Async.md

 // stuff down here is blocked
 ```

-Just like the mechanism, each call to an async function runs the movement in the background, allowing the program to continue until the `waitUntilSettled` funciton is called.
+Just like the mechanism, each call to an async function runs the movement in the background, allowing the program to continue until the `waitUntilSettled` function is called.
 It waits for all motors connected to the drive train to finish moving and then the program continues.

 ## Using Both Chassis and Mechanism Together